 2. Management of dance classes.
 We do not mind posts to initially advertise/promote your class and prefer that these originate from the instructor or organizer as opposed to a thrid party recommendation.
 However, the listserv should not be used for class cancellations and announcements and other management issues.

 3. Personal messages. ( You would be surprised what is sent through!
 Sorry we do not do birthday announcements.)

 4. Messages which contain cc or bcc fields with multiple email addresses.
 Please do not put the listserv address as part of your other emailers or emailing campaigns.

 5. Solicitations to join other mailing lists.
 Sorry, but you need to develop your own list and contacts.
-We literally get 1-2 such posts per day.
-Thats over 365 offers to join a list in a year!

 MORE INFORMATION OR CLARIFICATION

 Please feel free to email with questions to [email protected] or fill out a tech support ticket at http://www.philadelphiadance.org/support/